ChintuKarthi/data_store_gem/README.md

 # Data Store Gem (Ruby)

-This Gem is used as a client end point to Create, Read and Delete the Key-Value from the Data Store.
+This Gem is used as a client end point to Create, Read and Delete the Key-Value from the Data Store using ruby inbuild Pstore.
+PStore implements a file based persistence mechanism based on a Hash

 ## Compatibility